AnyChart/docs.anychart.com/Basic_Charts/Sunburst_Chart.md

 To set the position of labels, use {api:anychart.charts.Sunburst#labels}labels(){api} and {api:anychart.core.ui.LabelsFactory#position}position(){api} with either `"circular"` or `"radial"` as a parameter.

-The following sample shows how to change the position of labels, which is initially set to "circular":
+The following sample shows how to change the position of labels, which is initially set to circular:

 ```
 // set the position of labels